Contact

 Pain and Prejudice: Why pain is not gender-neutral

-Stefanie Beinert (doctoral candidate and research associate in the Department of Health Economics) (she/her)
+Stefanie Beinert (doctoral candidate and research assistant, Department of Health Economics) (she/her)

-In medical care, pain is still characterised by a bio-medical understanding of illness that only takes social and cultural factors into account to a limited extent.
+In healthcare, pain is still largely understood through a biomedical lens that takes only limited account of social and cultural factors.
 However, pain is deeply embedded in social, cultural and gender-specific contexts.
-Numerous studies show that women, (B)PoC, people with a migration background and trans*, inter* and non-binary people with pain are less likely to be taken seriously, receive diagnoses later and are more often psychosomatised or treated inadequately than cis-male patients.
-Pain is therefore not only a medical issue, but also one that is relevant to power and discrimination.
+Numerous studies show that women, people of colour (PoC), people with a migrant background, and trans*, inter* and non-binary people experiencing pain are less likely to be taken seriously, receive diagnoses later, and are more frequently labelled as having psychosomatic conditions or treated inappropriately than cisgender male patients.
+Pain is therefore not only a medical issue, but also one relevant to power dynamics and discrimination.

-Why is pain more often interpreted as "emotional" by women?
-Why do men receive invasive diagnostics more quickly, while women are more likely to be prescribed tranquillisers?
-What role do gender norms, stereotypes and implicit prejudices play in everyday clinical practice?
-And how do these mechanisms affect diagnostics, chronic pain progression, treatment adherence and inequalities in care?
+Why is pain in women more frequently interpreted as ‘emotional’?
+Why are men more likely to undergo invasive diagnostic procedures, whilst women are more likely to be prescribed sedatives?
+What role do gender norms, stereotypes and implicit biases play in everyday clinical practice?
+And how do these mechanisms affect diagnosis, the progression of chronic pain, adherence to treatment and inequalities in care?

-The lecture examines pain from a gender- and diversity-sensitive perspective and shows how structural assumptions and bias ("prejudice") systematically shape the perception, assessment and treatment of pain.
-The aim is to raise awareness of gender bias in pain medicine, classify central mechanisms and identify starting points for fairer, evidence-based and patient-centred pain care.
+The lecture examines pain from a gender- and diversity-sensitive perspective and demonstrates how structural assumptions and bias systematically shape the perception, assessment and treatment of pain.
+The aim is to raise awareness of gender bias in pain medicine, to contextualise key mechanisms and to identify starting points for fairer, evidence-based and patient-centred pain care.

 Care and needs of trans*, inter* and non-binary people in gynaecology and obstetrics

-Queer people are demonstrably less well cared for in the healthcare system than non-queer people.
-In particular, access to gender-specific medical services is still severely restricted for trans*, inter* and non-binary (TIN*) people.
-They encounter structural discrimination, but also insufficient knowledge and a lack of sensitivity among healthcare professionals.
+There is evidence that queer people receive poorer care within the healthcare system than non-queer people.
+In particular, access to gender-specific medical services remains severely restricted for trans*, inter* and non-binary (TIN*) people.
+They face structural discrimination, as well as a lack of knowledge and sensitivity among healthcare professionals.

 Can trans* women breastfeed?
 What does a professional approach to the birth of an inter* baby look like?
-How can non-binary people be treated sensitively in gynaecological practice?
-What needs to change so that pregnant trans* men are well cared for?
+How can non-binary people be treated sensitively in a gynaecological practice?
+What needs to change to ensure that pregnant trans* men receive good care?

-The lecture will address these and other questions.
-The aim is to reduce uncertainties in dealing with TIN* people and to raise awareness of the current care situation and the needs of genderqueer patients.
-Terminology will be clarified and the significance of the healthcare system for the realities of TIN* people's lives will be highlighted.
-The focus is on the experiences, the care situation and the need for improvement of TIN* people in gynaecology and obstetrics.
+This talk will address these and other questions.
+The aim is to reduce uncertainty when dealing with TIN* people, as well as to raise awareness of the current state of care and the needs of genderqueer patients.
+Terminology will be clarified and the significance of the healthcare system for the lived experiences of TIN* people will be highlighted.
+The focus will be on the experiences, the current state of care and the areas for improvement for TIN* people in gynaecology and obstetrics.

 A gender-critical perspective on the representation of female sexual anatomy and physiology in medical education

-It is said that anatomy is a closed subject.
-For centuries, the human body has been cut open, dissected and drawn.
-Hardly any structure could have been overlooked.
-And yet there is one organ whose structure and function is conspicuously underrepresented and incorrectly depicted in medical textbooks: the bulbo-clitoral organ.
+It is often said that anatomy is a self-contained subject.
+For centuries, the human body has been dissected, prepared and drawn.
+It is hard to imagine that any structure could have been overlooked.
+And yet there is one organ whose structure and function are strikingly under-represented and inaccurately depicted in medical textbooks: the bulbo-clitoral organ.
 How can this be explained?
-How else is the female external genitalia depicted?
-And how do current anatomical and physiological textbooks talk about gender, sexuality and normality?
-This is what we want to shed light on in this lecture, taking an interdisciplinary look at the history of science, philosophy, cultural studies and sexology.
+How is the female external genitalia otherwise depicted?
+And how do current anatomical and physiological textbooks address gender, sexuality and normality?
+We aim to shed light on these questions in this lecture, taking an interdisciplinary look at the history of science, philosophy, cultural studies and sexology.

-After all, it is part of precise science to question where the knowledge taught comes from and what shapes it.
-As future doctors, it is ultimately also about the correct, i.e. informed, treatment of our patients.
+After all, it is part of rigorous scientific practice to question where academic knowledge comes from and what shapes it.
+As future medical professionals, this ultimately also concerns the provision of appropriate – that is, informed – treatment for our patients.

-Marianne Hamm (sex educator, sex and gender scientist) (she/he) and Lucia Christians (prospective doctor) (she/he)
+Marianne Hamm (sex educator, sex and gender studies scholar) (she/her) and Lucia Christians (medical student) (she/her)

 ---